observablehq/framework/docs/deploying.md

       # ...
 ```

 This uses one cache per calendar day.
-If you re-deploy multiple times in a day, the results of your data loaders will be-reused on the second and subsequent runs.
+If you re-deploy multiple times in a day, the results of your data loaders will be reused on the second and subsequent runs.
 You can customize the `date` and `cache-data` steps to change the cadence of the caching.
 For example you could use `date +'%Y-%U'` to cache data for a week or `date +'%Y-%m-%dT%H` to cache it for only an hour.

-<div class="note">You'll need to update the paths used in this config if you've customized `observablehq.config.js` to have a different `root`.</div>
+<div class="note">You’ll need to change the paths used in this config if `observablehq.config.js` points to a different `root`.</div>

 ## Deploying to other services